graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 To combat this GraphQL will only ingest types that are:

 -   Referenced in a `GraphController`
--   Attributed with with at least once instance of `[GraphType]` or `[GraphField]`
+-   Attributed with at least once instance attribute of `[GraphType]` or `[GraphField]`somewhere within the type definition.
--   Added directly at startup.
+-   Added at startup during `.AddGraphQL()`.

 This behavior is controlled with your schema's declaration configuration to make it more or less restrictive based on your needs.
-Ultimately you are in control of how aggressive or restrictive GraphQL should be even going so far as declaring that every type be declared with `[GraphType]` and every field with `[GraphField]` lest it be ignored completely.
-The amount of automatic vs. manual wire up required will vary from use case to use case but you should be able to achieve the result you desire.
+Ultimately you are in control of how aggressive or restrictive GraphQL should be; even going so far as declaring that every type be declared with `[GraphType]` and every field with `[GraphField]` lest it be ignored completely.
+The amount of automatic vs. manual wire up will vary from use case to use case but you should be able to achieve the result you desire.

 ### Graph Action Results

-Graph Action Results provide a clean way to standardize your responses to different conditions across your application.
+Action Results provide a clean way to standardize your responses to different conditions across your application.
 In a Web API controller, if you've ever used `this.OK()` or `this.NotFound()` you've used the concept of an action result before.
 The full list can be found in the [action results](../advanced/graph-action-results) reference section.

 They come with the trade off listed above in regards to interfaces but it can make your code a lot more readable.